krisek/audioloader/README.md

 `start-uwsgi.sh` starts the uwsgi server as per the app.ini file included in the repository.
 This script can be used in systemd units as well.
 An example systemd unit file is in the repository.
 (Don't forget to adopt, User, Group and ExecStart.)

+If you want to enable UPnP discovery, start the `disover.py` script as well, it requires two parameters: -m the IP address of the audioloader host and -n the local subnet.
+(This might be enhanced in later releases.)
+An example systemd unit file is included as well.

 7. You've been warned

-No responsililty on my side for any damage.
+No responsibility on my side for any damage.
 The application is intended to be used in friendly or appropriately protected network environment.

 # Use

-If you run the application with standalon uWSGI, you just need to visit http://localhost:5000 after starting it.
+If you run the application with standalone uWSGI, you just need to visit http://localhost:5000 after starting it.

 ## Navigation bar